 It’s fond of wetlands such as river flood planes, damp roadside ditches, and marshes, and quickly out-competes native species.
 Purple loosestrife is rugged; it can survive drought, changes in pH, and has adapted to the colder Canadian climate.
-The rascal spreads its seeds by wind, bird poop, stuck to the boots of humans or vehicle treads, and even carried around by turtles.
+The rascal spreads its seeds by wind, bird poop, stuck to the boots of humans or vehicle treads, and is even carried around by turtles.

 Purple loosestrife knows better than most plants how to colonize a region.
-When it sets up residence it does a lot of damage the environment that most of us may not be aware of:
+When it sets up residence it does a lot of damage to the environment that most of us may not be aware of:

 - It has a negative effect on frog spawn, therefore, fewer frogs;

 - It increases the nutrient salts in water that leads to blooms of algae causing fish die-offs;

 - By smothering native plants, it removes food, shelter, and nesting places for local wildlife;

 - The changed environment has knock-on effects throughout the natural food chain; and,

 - The plant clogs waterways, affecting fishing, hunting, and boating.